 These teams paid big money to high-profile players with the hope that they would help their team to a championship, but all they got in return was regret.
 Today, I name each NFC East squad's worst free agency pickup.

 - Dallas Cowboys: Mike Vanderjagt

-He was at one point the most accurate kicker in NFL history, but his key loss the year before was ultimately a slipping slope.
+He was at one point the most accurate kicker in NFL history, but his key loss in 2005 was ultimately a slipping slope.

 Injuries caught up to him and forced him to retire.

 A first round pick in 2000 out of Penn State by the Washington Redskins, LaVar Arrington was everything the team could have hoped for.
 By his second season, he rallied off three straight Pro Bowl and All-Pro seasons.
 His best year came in 2002 with 95 tackles, 11 sacks, and four forced fumbles.

 In 2004, Arrington signed an eight-year, $68 million contract extension with Washington, but knee injuries plagued him over the next two seasons, and he got into arguments with head coach Joe Gibbs and defensive coordinator Gregg Williams.
 After the 2005 season, he paid the Redskins $4.4 million to buy his free agency.

 In 2006, Arrington signed with the New York Giants on a seven-year deal worth $49 million.
 He lasted just seven games before rupturing his Achilles and was done for the season.
 He was released after the 2006 season.
 In his one year in New York, he managed just 14 tackles, one sack, and a safety.
 Arrington retired from the National Football League soon after.